JimGora/Classification/README.md

 ## Model Architecture

-The model architecture chosen for this project is EfficientNetB0.
-EfficientNetB0 is a powerful convolutional neural network known for its efficiency and high performance in image classification tasks.
+The model architecture chosen for this project is MobileNetV2.
+This is a powerful convolutional neural network known for its efficiency and high performance in image classification tasks.
 The model has been fine-tuned on the cell dataset to optimize its performance for this specific task.

 ## Usage